wetryingtodorock/getblock-docs/en/rpc-service/heco/ws/heco_eth_blockNumber.md

 ---
-title: heco:eth_blockNumber \[WebSocket\]
+title: eth_blockNumber - Huobi ECO Chain
-description: Returns the number of most recent block.
+description: Example code for the eth_blockNumber ws method. Сomplete guide on how to use eth_blockNumber ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters